Kayal (film): Release

 The satellite rights of the film were sold to Zee Thamizh.

 Critical reception

-The film opened on 25 December 2014 to critical acclaim and won positive reviews.
+The film opened on 25 December 2014 to positive reviews from critics.
 Rediff gave 3 stars out of 5, calling Kayal "a sweet and endearing tale of love with characters that touch your heart, haunting locales, beautiful music and emotions that are simple and true.
 A thoughtfully-written script packed with honest emotions, plenty of humour, potent dialogues and excellent performances make Kayal worth a watch".
 Sify called the film a "feel-good love story" and went on to add that it has "some terrific visuals, great music and stunning climax.
 Prabhu Solomon has delivered an irresistible love story between an innocent girl and a free spirited young man set against the backdrop of Tsunami".